 A fresh green juice may also not be that fresh.
 Depending on how long it’s been in the shop!

-But the main concern is the large amount of sugar likely to be inside.
+But the main concern is a large amount of sugar likely to be inside.

-This coupled with the lack of sufficient nutrients mean bottled green juice drinks are best avoided.
+This coupled with the lack of sufficient nutrients means bottled green juice drinks are best avoided.

 Are Super Green Supplements Regulated by FDA?